Kalundborg Bioenergy

 A meaningful partnership

-Bigadan procures organic by-products from Novo Nordisk and Novozymes' insulin and enzyme production.
+Bigadan procures organic by-products from Novo Nordisk and Novonesis' insulin and enzyme production.
 These by-products consist of yeast cells and biomass fra biotech production, the medium in which insulin and enzyme is cultivated.
 Once the fermentation process concludes and the insulin and enzyme are extracted, this residual 'yeast cream' is thermally treated for safe reuse.
 This transforms it into biogas, which is upgraded for the gas network, and into high-quality fertilizer for local agriculture.
-Annually, Bigadan processes about 300,000 tons of biomass from Novo Nordisk and Novozymes.
+Annually, Bigadan processes about 300,000 tons of biomass from Novo Nordisk and Novonesis.

 From the factories to the farmers

-The journey from managing and bio-digesting Novo Nordisk and Novozymes' organic residuals to converting yeast cream and biomass fra biotech production into a farmer's field fertilizer epitomizes the close-knit collaboration between Bigadan, Novo Nordisk, and local farmers.
+The journey from managing and bio-digesting Novo Nordisk and Novonesis' organic residuals to converting yeast cream and biomass fra biotech production into a farmer's field fertilizer epitomizes the close-knit collaboration between Bigadan, Novo Nordisk, and local farmers.

 In addition to the 300,000 tons of yeast cream and biomass fra biotech production handled by Bigadan yearly, approximately 50,000 tons of other biomass, including animal glycerin, are incorporated.
 Collectively, they capitalize on the equivalent of 30 million cubic meters of gas and fertilizer for 10,000 hectares of land.